4ureliek/Parsing-RepeatMasker-Outputs/README.md

-          counts of fragments, + several other details for each repeat name (all-repeats file), family, class and total amount (summary file) To deal well with the .align positions instead of segments are considered, so it is slow: to parse a .out file, used parseRM_simple.pl -a To determine the amounts of DNA in a genome that is masked by repeats of different lineages / %divergence categories
+          counts of fragments, + several other details for each repeat name (all-repeats file), family, class and total amount (summary file) To deal well with the .align positions instead of segments are considered, so it is slow (several hours on a bird genome) -a To determine the amounts of DNA in a genome that is masked by repeats of different lineages / %divergence categories
      -l To split the amount of DNA by bins of %div or My, allowing to generate